GyroSuperintelligence/BabyLM/docs/Theory.md

     The system achieves compression by leveraging the closed nature of the tensor topology.
 Rather than storing every possible configuration, the genome records only the navigation operations needed to reach specific states.
 This is analogous to GPS coordinates—you don't need to store every point on Earth's surface, just the path taken across it.

     Pattern promotion further compresses navigation by identifying frequently used subsequences and assigning them short-codes.
-The dictionary layer then maps these compressed navigation patterns back to their original meanings, creating a complete round-trip encoding system.
+The format layer then maps these compressed navigation patterns back to their original meanings, creating a complete round-trip encoding system.

     ### Universal Codec Implementation